Interplay of network structure and talent configuration on wealth dynamics: Introduction

-Unlike the BM model and its extensions~\cite{souma2001small, souma2003wealth, garlaschelli2004wealth, garlaschelli2008effects}, where capital dynamics soley depend on network structure, in the TLS model, we consider both network structure and the distribution of talent across the network (talent configuration).
-This allows us ti explore the impact of the talent configuration on interactions among heterogeneous agents for a given network.
+Unlike the BM model and its extensions~\cite{souma2001small, souma2003wealth, garlaschelli2004wealth, garlaschelli2008effects}, where capital dynamics solely depend on network structure, in the TLS model, we consider both network structure and the distribution of talent across the network (talent configuration).
+This allows us to explore the impact of the talent configuration on interactions among heterogeneous agents for a given network.
 We analyze this effect through three key economic indicators: growth rate, Gini coefficient (inequality), and meritocratic fairness.

-We define two key properties to quantify talent configuration: talent assortativity (TA) and talent-degree correlation (TD).
-Our findings show a positive correlation between both TA and TD with all three metrics in the short term.
-Moreover, the dominant factor influencing these indices depends on the network topology.
-In scale-free networks, TD has a stronger impact compared to TD, whereas the opposite holds true for lattice-like networks.
-Finally, we intuitively explain why highly talented agents are more likely to become hubs and discuss the preferred form of socioeconomic homophily (similarity) in this context.
+In order to quantify talent configuration, we employ two key properties: talent assortativity (TA) and talent-degree correlation (TD).
+Our findings show a positive correlation between both TA and TD with three metrics in the short-time regime.
+In addition, the dominant factor influencing these indices depends on the network topology.
+In scale-free networks, TD has a stronger impact compared to TA, whereas the opposite holds true for lattice-like networks.

-The remainder of this paper is organized as follows.
-In Sec.~\ref{model}, we propose the TLS model with the general framework of models for wealth dynamics, and explore the models by analytical because it is directly related to the TvL model and the BM model as its special cases and the corresponding mean-field version.
-In Sec.~\ref{results}. we define two talent configuration properties in the TLS model to speculate how they affect three economic indicators: growth rate, Gini coefficient, and meritocratic fairness.
-In Sec.~\ref{summary}, we conclude this paper as summarizing our findings with some remarks for further analytical needs as well as the discussion of possible future research topics.
+The remainder of this paper is organized as follows: In Sec.~\ref{model}, we propose a model of wealth dynamics, which covers two earlier models, the TvL model and the BM model.
+In Sec.~\ref{results}, we define two talent configuration (TC) properties in the TLS model to speculate how TC properties affect three economic indicators: growth rate, Gini coefficient, and meritocratic fairness.
+In Sec.~\ref{summary}, we conclude by summarizing our findings with some remarks.
+Detailed mathematical derivations and explanations are also provided as well as mean-field calculations of the TLS model in Appendixes.